 Vet Tech Assistants Do Not Exist

-A lot of confusion exists around the terms “veterinary technician” and “veterinary assistant,” and the misnomer “vet tech assistants” is often applied interchangeably.
+Many people search “how to become a vet tech” when they really mean “vet assistant”.
+A lot of confusion exists around the two terms “veterinary technician” and “veterinary assistant,” and the misnomer “vet tech assistants” is often applied interchangeably.
 There is no such thing as a “vet tech assistant.”
 Graduates of veterinary technician schools are the only individuals who may use the title “vet tech.”
 The vet tech salary is higher than that of a vet assistant because vet assistants, while they may be certified, do not require a degree.

 A veterinary technician must complete 2-4 years of school at an American Veterinary Medical Association (AMVA) approved school.
 These Veterinary technician schools offer Associates or Bachelors degrees, which allow the graduate to take the National Veterinary Technician Examination.